 Phone – +44 116 454 1003

 The University of Leicester botanic garden sits just outside the city centre.
+The University of Leicester Botanic Garden was founded in 1921 with the efforts and support of members of the Literary and Philosophical Society.
+It moved to its present site in Oadby in 1947, comprising the grounds of four houses: Beaumont, Southmeade, The Knoll and Hastings, which were built in the early 1900s and are now used as student residences or for the Garden education programme.
 It, however, does remain a must-visit because of the Attenborough Arboretum and tons of different plants across acres of garden.
 The botanic garden’s main aim is to be a backdrop for scientific research and offer a place for students to learn, but more importantly, a lovely place to spend a day.
 There is ample space, sculptures, benches and a track to make it the perfect place for a walk.

 Address – 2ld, 3 Glebe Rd, Oadby, Leicester LE2 2LD, United Kingdom